microsoft/purview-data-governance-masterclass/Lab-03 - Managing Data Sources.md

 - Which collection should the assets be scanned into?
 This may be different from the collection in which the physical data source itself is registered.
 - Should scans be full scans or incremental scans?

 **✨ Pro Tip:** Don't scan folders of data sources where data is created faster than a data scan can execute (think: files in a raw zone that are created every second).
-As there is a potential for the data discovery process to endlessly cycle before a scan is executed, leading to potentail cost blowouts or latency.
+As there is a potential for the data discovery process to endlessly cycle before a scan is executed, leading to potential cost blowouts or latency.

 **✍️ Do in Purview:** [10 minutes] Transfer your discussion into practice by configuring a data source scan for a selected data source.